FStarLang/FStar/examples/benchmarking/README.md

  - cleans the fstar tree to start from a known state
  - builds the fstar compiler
  - builds a fresh ulib
- - uses taskset to optionally pin the process to a CPU (if TASKSET_CPU is set)
  - executes the benchmarks for micro-benchmarks, ulib and OCaml extraction
  - collates the JSON results into a CSV file and also timing summaries in the results directory